VAT Bill Loans – Business Loans To Pay VAT Bills

 After registering, HMRC will send you a VAT registration certificate which confirms your VAT number, when to submit your first VAT Return and payment and your ‘effective date of registration’.

-Businesses can also choose to voluntarily become VAT registered, providing that the goods and services you sell aren’t exempt from VAT charges.
+Businesses can also choose to voluntarily become VAT registered, providing that the goods and services they sell aren’t exempt from VAT charges.
 After registering, there are certain legal responsibilities that business owners must follow including:

 • Charging the right amount of VAT